p4-vergeio/docs/docs/implementation-guide/installguide-new.md

 9. How many physical networks will you be plugging into?

-!!! note "A bonded network, whether LACP or Active/Backup, equals 1 physical network connection"
+!!! tip "A bonded network, whether LACP or Active/Backup, equals 1 physical network connection"

 10. A list of all detected NICs is displayed.
-  **Select a NIC (or multiple NICs, for port-bonded)**, to configure the associated physical network.  **Port bonding (LAG) should not be used for core networks** as it will interfere with the built-in redundancy based on multiple physical core networks.
+  **Select a NIC (or multiple NICs, for port-bonded)**, to configure the associated physical network.

+!!! note "Port bonding (LAG) should not be used for Core Fabric networks as it will interfere with the built-in redundancy based on multiple physical Core Fabric networks."

 11. **Specify Physical Network Settings:**
 !!! tip "**Keyboard Hints:** [Tab] does not move field-to-field, but rather between action items (Finish/Edit/Cancel).
 [Enter] toggles edit mode.
 When edit mode is OFF, an entry field is highlighted in blue, and you can move between fields with the up/down arrow keys.
 When edit mode is ON, you can modify the field with the cursor."

 * **Name** - This name will be used in the User interface to identify this network.
 Enter a name that will help to identify where the NIC(s) is plugged in, such as the switch hostname or organizational naming convention.
+This can be changed after installation.

 * **Description** (optional) - Text can be entered here to provide any additional administrative information.

 * **MTU*** - The MTU setting must always be a value supported by the physical switching hardware.
-For core networks, the MTU should be large enough to support the levels of tenancy that will be provided; the default is 9192, a setting that is compatible with many switches and will support about 5 levels of nested tenancy.
+For Core Fabric networks, the MTU should be large enough to support the levels of tenancy that will be provided; the default is 9192.

 * **Core-Network:** -If a core network will reside here, the value needs to be "yes".
 Otherwise, change the value to blank or "no".

 * **VLAN** - PVID port is always preferred (0 or blank for none), but a VLAN tag can be accommodated by entering the correct VLAN ID here.

-!!! tip "* When configuring an external network MTU: The Internet standard MTU for most Ethernet networks is 1500.
-The standard for VPN connections is 1400 bytes (will vary depending on the  service)."

 12. **Repeat the above steps to configure all of your physical networks** until every NIC has been assigned.
 If there is a NIC that is not plugged in, it should still be configured here during installation; it can be given a name such as "unplugged" or "unused".

+!!! tip "When configuring an external network MTU: The Internet standard MTU for most Ethernet networks is 1500.
+The standard for VPN connections is 1400 bytes (will vary depending on the service)."

 13. Select a **physical external network that will provide UI/LAN/WAN access**.
-(Use [Space bar] to select/deselect) !!! tip "During the installation, select a single external physical network to provide UI access.
-If you would like to use multiple physical external networks for UI access, this can be configured post-install from within the UI."
+(Use [Space bar] to select/deselect).

 14. Enter appropriate **VLAN ID for the External/UI network** Use PVID ports when possible (0 or blank), otherwise enter the appropriate VLAN ID.

 15. Specify a **network address** for the external/UI network:
-    * **Static:** Enter the address in CIDR format (for example 10.10.0.0/24).
+    * **Static:** Enter the address in CIDR format (for example 10.0.0.2/24).
 You will also be prompted for the default gateway and DNS server address(es).

     **-OR-**